pingcap/docs/tidb-cloud/tidb-cloud-console-auditing.md

 ## Console audit log storage policy

-The storage time is 90 days, after which the console audit logs will be automatically cleaned up.
+The storage time of console audit logs is 90 days, after which the logs will be automatically cleaned up.

 > **Note:**
 >